DACA-DEV-TEAM/todo-cli-app/readme.md

 - eslint-config-codely: ESLint configuration used by CodelyTV

+- eslint-plugin-hexagonal-architecture: ESLint plugin used to apply hexagonal architecture.

 - mysql: MySQL driver for Node.js

 - rimraf: cross-platform tool for removing files and directories